GoogleCloudPlatform/prometheus-engine/doc/api.md

 ## Rules

 Rules defines Prometheus alerting and recording rules that are scoped to the namespace of the resource.
 Only metric data from this namespace is processed and all rule results have their project_id, cluster, and namespace label preserved for query processing.
-The location, if not preserved by the rule, is set to the cluster's location.
+If the location label is not preserved by the rule, it defaults to the cluster's location.

 <em>appears in: [RulesList](#ruleslist)</em>